-- 4) The cost of a telephone in the Rector's residence.
+4) The cost of a telephone in the Rector's residence.
 This telephone number shall be published to insure the Rector's ready accessibility in case of emergencies.
+The Rector shall pay the cost of n accordance with the Canons of the General Convention, a Discretionary Fund is to be stablished as a church checking account under the Rector's sole control, from the following ources:, and ifts given the Rector for the purposes of the Discretionary Fund.
+This fund is to be audited nnually as part of the church's annual audit.

-The Rector shall pay the cost of all personal long distance calls. - 5) A Continuing Education Allowance of \$ per year, to be reviewed annually, and paid to or on behalf of the Rector toward expenses incurred in relation to continuing education leave.
+5) A Continuing Education Allowance of \$ per year, to be reviewed annually, and paid to or on behalf of the Rector toward expenses incurr red in relation to continuing education leave.